yamcs/yamcs/docs/server-manual/services/instance/cfs-event-decoder.rst

     The size of the event message string in bytes.
 Default: ``122``

 streams ([string]):
     The streams to process for events.
 Not required.
-If no stream is provided, all telemetry streams of type ``tm`` are used (these are configured in the instance configuration file uder the ``streamConfig`` section).
+If no stream is provided, all telemetry streams of type ``tm`` are used (these are configured in the instance configuration file under the ``streamConfig`` section).